 After the Great Flood of Valencia in 1957, causing significant damage to a large part of the city, the river was diverted to avoid future catastrophes.
 Now, with many decades for vegetation to grow, this enormous park looks magical.
 Different sections have their own unique vegetation and highlights.

-Futuristic Valencia: The City of Arts and Sciences
+11. Travel to the Future in The City of Arts and Sciences

 While this is a completely valid point, it doesn’t stop the City of Arts and Sciences from being incredibly transporting and epic.
 We felt like we were in a sci-fi movie both times we visited.
 Indeed, the film Tomorrowland as well as an episode of Doctor Who have been filmed against this stunning backdrop.